 UK Publisher: The History Press, 2016

 My Carole Lombard book has an even longer history than the Thelma one.
-I started research in 2007, and it will be published by The History Press in September 2016.
+I started research in 2007, and it was published by The History Press in September 2016.
 My agent has told me he thinks this book will be the definitive volume on Lombard’s life and career, and that has made me extremely proud indeed.
 To write the book I ordered as many documents as I could possibly get my hands on: from her agent’s records, to production notes, FBI files and everything in-between.
 The result is a book very rich in previously unknown behind-the-scenes details of Carole’s film career, as well as many details about her early life and that of her parents.

 Carole was a woman well ahead of her time, and her experiences have taught me a lot about how I want to conduct my own career.
 I feel more empowered after discovering her story and reading her interviews.
 She was a woman who always stuck to what she believed in and never, ever let anyone walk all over her.
 She was definitely a woman to be admired, and I hope this comes across in the book.